zhiyangxu-umass/zhiyangxu-umass.github.io/_pages/about.md

 News
 ------
 [2021.11] Our team has been selected to participate in the Alexa Prize [SimBot Challenge](https://www.amazon.science/alexa-prize).
+Congrats to our team!

 <!-- Service
 ------ -->